 Schumer today urged major television manufacturers to institute security standards for their "smart" television products.
 Schumer explained that internet-connected television products are vulnerable to hackers and consumers should not have to feel that they are being spied on.
 Schumer made the case that a uniform standard of security would assure consumers that the manufacturers are tackling this issue and doing everything to prevent hackers from gaining access into their living room through the television's camera.

-Berg says Smart TV's with similar features to computers like skype, lack
+Dr. Berg says Smart TV's with similar features to computers like skype, lack security firewalls.

 Geoff Katt sells smart TV's like these at Hippos.
 He says there are some options that

 allow you to protect against hackers like cameras you can push back into

 "I think a little bit of caution from somebody who'd be concerned about it is warranted but not anymore than the other electronics in their life," said Katt.

 Katt says the store would be open to higher security measures from manufacturers.

 if the manufacturers did something like that we'd be able to offer that to our